-Step-by-step: stargazing guide
+Step-by-step: stargazing and space fundraiser

 evening makes a great event for the whole family, and it's

 reassuringly educational too.
 Add in a stargazing element, and it's